igcbioinformatics/ADER/material/Practical.md

 To have a dataset with a more realistic size, we will also use data from Trapnell and colleagues [(Trapnell et. al, 2012)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3334321/), where the authors created an artificial Drosophila melanogaster dataset with 2 conditions and 3 replicates each, where 300 genes were perturbed in-silico.
 The original "raw" data and processed files can be found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE32038).
 <br/>

-**TASK**: Use Hisat2 on all the R1 files from the Trapnell dataset, either in Galaxy (using the Drosophila genome that is already prebuilt) or in the command line.
+**TASK**: Use Hisat2 on all the R1 files from the Trapnell dataset, either in Galaxy (using the Drosophila genome that is already prebuilt) or using the command line.
 <br/>

 <br/>